pscally1005/pscally1005.github.io/_posts/recipes/meme/2025-04-23-onion-soup-bread.markdown

 - buttermilk
 - onion soup mix
 - dried onion flakes
-Description: This savory bread is like a cheesy Irish Soda Bread, with all the flavors of French Onion Soup.
+Description: This savory bread is like a cheesy Irish Soda Bread, with all the flavors of French <a href="/misc/veggies#onion">Onion</a> Soup.
 It takes under 10 minutes to mix together and stick in the oven; no proofing or yeast required!
 You can use 2 envelopes, or a 2 oz (57 g) box of <a href="https://amzn.to/4kz4hqQ">onion soup mix</a>, or you can make your own mix (recipe below).
 I've done it both ways, and they both taste great (but only the latter is free of <a href="/misc/hidden-sugar">added sugar</a>, caramel color, and preservatives)
 Instructions:
 - Preheat your oven to 350F, and lightly grease a 9x5" bread pan